grgomrton/coyote-forms/EXAMPLES.md

     }
 ```

-These lines mean `if sumOfAngles is 180 then alpha can be any at least one character long text`.
+These lines mean `if sumOfAngles is 180 then alpha can be any, at least one character long text`.
 Yes, the special characters dot plus means at least one character long text.

 This rule might be strange since we are talking about numbers, but for the validator everything is a text.

-The last element of the validation solution is the `Connector<TriangleDto>`:
+The last element of the solution is the `Connector<TriangleDto>`:

 ```java
 public class TriangletoConnector implements Connector<TriangleDto> {